roman-vygon/BCResNet/README.md

 # BCResNet
-Broadcasted Residual Learning for Efficient Keyword Spotting
+This is an unofficial implementation of [Broadcasted Residual Learning for Efficient Keyword Spotting](https://arxiv.org/abs/2106.04140)